cameronmathis/AUMBBTracker/README.md

 ## Features
 Implemented:
-* Tweets that a game is about to start
 * Tweets the final scores
 * The tweets are different for home and away games
 * Texts final score using Twilio

 Work in progress:
-* Test during the season
+* Tweets that a game is about to start
 * Solve untrusted SSL certificate exception

 Feature features: